-Here $_{1,2}C^{(0)}$ are constants.
-The cumbersome explicit expressions for them may be obtained upon the step-by-step implementation of the above procedure.
+Here $_{1,2}C^{(0)}$ are constants. {The cumbersome explicit expressions for them are obtained} upon the step-by-step implementation of the above procedure.
 We do not need these expressions for the further analysis.

-With the proper choice of the ratio $C_1/C_2$ either $_1R^{(0)}(\xi)$ or $_2R^{(0)}(\xi)$ may be nullified.
-If instead of the leading terms solely we employ the entire infinite series \eqref{eq:G}, the expression for $R(\xi)$ becomes the following:
+With the proper choice of the ratio $C_1/C_2$ we turn to zero either $_1R^{(0)}(\xi)$ or $_2R^{(0)}(\xi)$.
+If instead of the leading terms solely, we employ the entire infinite series Eq.~\eqref{eq:G}, the expression for $R(\xi)$ becomes the following: